gneu77/rx-signals/docs/rx-signals_start.md

 The setup function must only add behavior- and/or event-sources to the store for output-signal-ids and signal-ids that are created by the setup function itself.
 In contrast, it must not add any sources to the store using one of the input-ids!

-:warning: Similar to `const x: Observable<T>` being the reactive counterpart of `let x: T`, you could see the `Signals` type as reactive counterpart of a class-instance.
+:warning: Similar to `const x: Observable<T>` being the reactive and immutable counterpart of `let x: T`, you could see the `Signals` type as reactive and immutable counterpart of a class-instance.
 Following this analogy, the in/out-`NameToSignalId` is the reactive counterpart of a class-interface.

 Let's see an example, where we encapsulate the creation of signals for counters: